 Close your eyes and imagine you’re a wealthy collector who’s just entered a gallery in an art museum.
-On the wall facing you, there are gigantic canvases, each more than 10 feet tall.
-Both pictures depict a harbor at sunset.
+On the wall facing you, there are two gigantic canvases, each more than 10 feet tall.
+Both pictures depict a harbour at sunset.

 From across the room, they look identical; the same ships, the same reflections on the water, the same sun at the same stage of setting.
 You go in for a closer look.
 You can’t find a label or museum tag anywhere.

 You become obsessed with the paintings, which you nickname painting A and painting B. You spend an hour going back and forth from canvas to canvas, comparing brush strokes.
 You can’t detect a single difference.

 Just as you go to fetch a museum guard or someone who can shed light on these mysterious twin masterpieces, the head curator of the museum walks in.
 You eagerly inquire as to the two origins of your new obsessions.

 The curator tells you that painting A was painted in the 17th century by a Dutch master.
 And painting B was forged by a college graduate.